Saint Louis University's travel program and its related policies exist for the greater benefit of all SLU travelers and the University in partnership.

 $100 limit for gifts and memorials (e.g. flowers on the occasion of birth, death, illness or retirement) to employees or their families.
 University departments should be encouraged to continue maintaining employee-funded "flower funds" to pay for these gifts.
 University funds can supplement these gifts.
 These expenditures are unallowable on sponsored agreements.

 $50 limit per employee for the following events: Christmas parties, retirement parties and recognition for tasks beyond normal job duties (e.g. participation on a special task force).
 These expenditures are unallowable on sponsored agreements.

 - Meals and/or entertainment solely between or among employees except in unusual circumstances and with the specific approval of either the respective dean or associate vice president.

-- Payments for employees to attend University sponsored social events
+- Payments for employees to attend University-sponsored social events

-Travel expenses for a personal portion of a trip when it is combined with business travel or for a spouse, companion or family member are not reimbursable.
+Travel expenses for a personal portion of a trip when combined with business travel or for a spouse, companion or family member are not reimbursable.
 The corporate card may not be used to pay for any personal/vacation travel expenses.

 - Professional seminars or conferences